 The role of Brahmana in human society is to obtain the patent licenses owned by the higher rungs of the cosmic society by which appropriate sensations, properties, ideas, judgments, intents, and moral values can be brought into the bhūloka.
 When such permission has been obtained, we are morally entitled to the use of subtle forms of matter to create the gross forms that we can perceive through our senses.
 When such permission hasn’t been obtained, we are effectively stealing the property owned by other living beings.
 That stealing creates new karma.

-Effectively, when the Brahmana are absent, the society is involved in theft, thus creating negative karma, the results of which have to be suffered.
-When the Brahmana exist and guide society by providing them with sensations, properties, ideas, judgments, intents, and moral values, which have previously been obtained from the higher planetary systems, the entire society becomes happy because the creation of negative karma ceases.
+Effectively, when the Brahmanas are absent, the society is involved in theft, thus creating negative karma, the results of which have to be suffered.
+When the Brahmana exist and guide society by providing them with sensations, properties, ideas, judgments, intents, and moral values, which have previously been obtained from the higher planetary systems, the entire society becomes happy because of the creation of negative karma ceases.

 The living beings on bhūloka must at the least cease the creation of negative karma to be happy.
 They can also cease the creation of positive karma and get liberated.
 But at the minimum, we have to end the sinful activities which only cause suffering.